zitadel/zitadel/docs/docs/self-hosting/manage/productionchecklist.md

 #### Networking
 - [ ] Use a Layer 7 Web Application Firewall to secure ZITADEL that supports **[HTTP/2](/docs/self-hosting/manage/http2)**
   - [ ] secure the access by IP if needed
-  - [ ] secure the access by [ratelimits](https://zitadel.com/docs/apis/ratelimits) for specific endpoints (e.g. API vs frontend) to secure availability on high load
+  - [ ] secure the access by rate limits for specific endpoints (e.g. API vs frontend) to secure availability on high load.
+See the [ZITADEL Cloud rate limits](https://zitadel.com/docs/apis/ratelimits) for reference.
   - [ ] doublecheck your Firewall for IPv6 connectivity and change accordingly

 ### ZITADEL configuration